sclab-io/sclab-io.github.io/docs/tutorial/02-Connectors/03-ORACLE.md

 - Create REST API endpoint with SQL Query
 - JWT for HTTP authorization
 - Processing of result data into JSON format
-- SQL Injection filter (default off)
+- SQL Injection filter (default on)

 By adding a query in the format of "QUERY_1=mqtt;query;topic;interval ms" to the .env file, SQL is automatically executed to connect and retrieve data from SCLAB.